 - Wash your hands before removing or inserting it.
 This will help to prevent things like yeast infections or bacterial vaginosis.

-- When the Ziggy Cup is inserted correctly, you should not be able to feel it.
+- When it’s inserted correctly, you should not be able to feel it.
 If you can, try reinserting it.
 It should be right under your cervix, and will rest behind the pubic bone.

-- To test if the Ziggy Cup is in the correct position, use your finger to check if your cervix can be felt through the silicone.
+- To test if it’s in the correct position, use your finger to check if your cervix can be felt through the silicone.

 - You can wear the Ziggy Menstrual Cup for up to 12 hours without having to take it out and empty it.